cacophony-wj/ventureforth/README.md

 ## Preamble

-_venture Forth_ is a small, proof-of-concept Quality of Life improvement for _Baldur's Gate 3_ which also includes the latest nude body overhauls and a selection of skimpy outfits.
+_Venture Forth_ is a small, proof-of-concept Quality of Life improvement for _Baldur's Gate 3_ which also includes the latest nude body overhauls and a selection of skimpy outfits.

 ### Requirements